mattwhitfield/Unitverse/README.md

 ```

 > Note that the formatting for the member names is case insensitive, and underscores and hyphens are ignored.
 Hence `frameworkType`, `framework-type`, `FRAMEWORK_TYPE` and `FRAME-WORK-TYPE` all resolve to the `FrameworkType` member of `IGenerationOptions`.
 The rules for file finding & resolution work exactly the same as they do for `.editorConfig` files - in short, all folders from the solution file to the root are searched for a `.unitTestGeneratorConfig` file, and files 'closer' to the solution file take precedence if the same option is set in more than one file.

+## History

+Unitverse was originally the SentryOne Unit Test Generator, and was written as part of an 'innovation sprint' where we wanted to write something that made our work more efficient.
+Unitverse is a fork of that project, and is not affiliated with any particular company.